txxxtxx/AndroidBasicNfcReader/README.md

 ## License

-Android Basic NFC Reader available under the MIT license.
+Android Basic NFC Reader is available under the MIT license.
 See the LICENSE.md file for more info.